Phytoplankton are tiny, microscopic plants that are the base of the food chain in the ocean. All ocean life depends on

 In fact, phytoplankton contains what’s known as the king of antioxidants, Superoxide Dismutase (SOD).
 SOD is the body’s most powerful antioxidant enzyme … it protects cells and helps remove toxins, including heavy metals from the body.

-Researchers found that the longest-lived animals, like sea turtles, contain large amounts of SOD, while shorter-lived animals, such as mice, contain only small amounts.
+Researchers found that the longest-lived animals, like sea turtles, contain large amounts of SOD.
+Shorter-lived animals, like mice, contain only small amounts.
 So SOD can be an important addition to your dog’s diet!

-SOD uses a process called dismutation to deactivate a free radical called superoxide, turning the free radical into hydrogen peroxide, which then breaks down into harmless oxygen and water.
+SOD uses a process called dismutation to deactivate a free radical called superoxide.
+This turning the free radical into hydrogen peroxide, which then breaks down into harmless oxygen and water.
 SOD is said to be 3,500 times more potent than vitamin C.

 #5 Supports The Liver